The Mercy Ministry

 Project Mercy Center

-How do you make a difference in the lives of families affected by disability?
+How CAN you make a difference in the lives of families affected by disability?

 Completion of Mercy Center $15,000.